 The Electro Cardiogram (ECG) of an adult describes the electrical activity of the heart.
 This ECG is an important tool for the physician for identifying abnormalities in the heart activity.
 Similarly, it is important to obtain the Fetal Electro Cardiogram (FECG) of an unborn baby to trace possible problems in its heart activity.
 Most methods for acquiring the FECG are invasive which require placing an electrode on the fetal scalp.
 This procedure is available during delivery time only.
 It is important to try and find non-invasive techniques for earlier diagnosis.
 Obtaining FECG from recordings of electrodes on the mother's skin is fundamentally equivalent to the adult ECG with additional difficulties.
 The FECG is generated from a very small heart so the signal amplitude is low.
 Noise from electromyograpic activity affects the signal due to its low voltage.
 Another interesting source is the maternal ECG (MECG), which can be 5-1000 times higher in its intensity.
 There is no place to put an electrode on the mother's skin and to receive just the fetal signal without the signal being addled by the mother's signal.
 In all cases where the FECG is observed, the MECG is higher in magnitude.
 Hence eliminating the MECG from the recorded signal is very important [1] for good fetal reading.

 Technically, the above problem can be thought of as a set of desired and undesired signals linearly mixed to produce another set of body surface signals.
 These signals are assumed to be non-Gaussian (except the random noise signal) and independent.
 ICA decomposes the mixed signals into as many statistically independent components as possible.
 ICA has been used to extract FECG [2][3][4][5].
 However, very little literature is available on its performance in clinical environment.
 This needs an evaluation of its performance in clinical environment.
 Several ICA algorithms have been proposed.
-In this paper, we evaluate the performance of OGWE algorithm [6] in a biomedical blind source separation problem.
+In paper [6], we have evaluated the performance of Optimized Generalized Weighted Estimator (OGWE) ICA algorithm.
+In this paper, we have evaluated the performance comparisons of Cardoso's joint approximate diagonalization of Eigen matrices (JADE) algorithm [7], Comon's algorithm [9], and OGWE algorithm [11] in a biomedical blind source separation problem.
 The signals, which are best suited for ICA, are designed to be biologically motivated for independent FECG and MECG.
 They are linearly mixed.
 The ICA separation produces independent FECG and MECG estimates.